landaire/landaire.net/content/2021-12-27-yaesu-obfuscation.md

 | 1 | 0 | 1 | 0 | 1 | 0 | 1 | 0 |    | 0 | 1 | 1 | 1 | 0 | 1 | 1 | 1 |
 ```

-This routine does this process over 8 bytes at a time, completely filling the 64-byte scratch buffer with 1s and 0s just like the table above.
+This routine does this process over 8 bytes at a time and completely fills the 64-byte scratch buffer with 1s and 0s just like the table above.

 Now let's look at step #4 and see what's going on in `sub_407980`: